V850: Application systems

 but was also used for NEC's mobile phones.

 The V850 family lineup (based on V850E, V850ES, and V850E2 cores) and the Renesas RH850 family (based on the V850E3 core, as of 2018) are mainly employed in automotive applications as well as inter-equipment connectivity and motor-control specific microcontroller units (MCUs).

 Trademark strategy

-The V850 is a unregistered trademark but not a registered one.
+The V850 is an unregistered trademark but not a registered one.